District Heating Knowledge Platform

 In parallel to the development of the strategies, tangible pilot activities will be realised.
 Therefore, several of the municipalities participating in LowTEMP will implement activities to test and/or start the implementation of LTDH in their DH infrastructure.
 These pilot measures will have different characters, depending on the current type of the DH supply infrastructures, connected types of buildings, existing problems and potentials for improvement.

 Work Package Leader: Brandenburg University of Technology (BTU) Cottbus – Senftenberg

-Within LowTEMP, the sustainability of the integration of low temperature district heating (LTDH) systems in the energy supply structures in Baltic Sea Regions (BSR) and municipalities are evaluated.
-The (positive) effects of the implementation of LTDH on the reduction of energy waste and CO2 emissions from district heating (DH) grids in the Pilot Energy Strategies and pilot testing measures are presented.
-This is followed by a holistic perspective where LTDH systems, the type of energy sources and the design factors are jointly considered regarding optimisation of environmental impact, economic feasibility and technical performances.
-The environmental and economic life cycle assessment studies (LCA and LCCA) are good tool to evaluate the impact on the sustainability for future development driven by specific policy measures.
-To present the environmental benefits of LTDH, a simulation model has been developed.
-This IT-based model shall serve to illustrate – in a user friendly and easy to understand manner – the ecological, economic and social effects of LTDH.
+Within LowTEMP, the sustainability of the integration of low temperature district heating (LTDH) systems in the energy supply structures in Baltic Sea Regions (BSR) and municipalities was evaluated.
+The (positive) effects of the implementation of LTDH on the reduction of energy waste and CO2 emissions from district heating (DH) grids in the Pilot Energy Strategies and pilot testing measures were presented.
+This was followed by a holistic perspective where LTDH systems, the type of energy sources and the design factors were jointly considered regarding optimisation of environmental impact, economic feasibility and technical performances.
+The environmental and economic life cycle assessment studies (LCA and LCCA) were a good tool to evaluate the impact on the sustainability for future development driven by specific policy measures.
+To present the environmental benefits of LTDH, a simulation model had been developed.
+This IT-based model served to illustrate – in a user friendly and easy to understand manner – the ecological, economic and social effects of LTDH.